Fiserv/tenants-doc/how-to-use-gated-content.md

 ## Gated Content access for Markdown files

-The document-explorer-definition.yaml in the config folder defines documentation tree on left navigation panel and this is where the file accesses need to be added.
-If a file has "access: public" defined for it, then everyone can see it.
+The `file-access-definition.yaml` in the config folder defines asset files that have unique downloadable accessibility configurations.
+If a file has "access: public" defined for it, then everyone can see/download it.

 ![Public access](assets/images/GC_public_access.png)